convoyinc/dapper/README.md

 ```

 ## compute
 Dapper exposes a `compute` function which takes the output of `compile`, any functions that define the modes and an object that defines the current state to compute the modes with and returns the classnames of the various styles.
-This function is useful outside of React contexts and when rendering items in a list which have their own modes that aren't based directly on props or state.
+This function is useful even outside of React contexts or when rendering items in a list which have their own modes that aren't based directly on props or state.
 In React, we primarily use `reactTo`, which is a simple wrapper around `compute` that uses the component as the state to compute modes from.

 ```tsx
 import * as dapper from '@convoy/dapper';